What is Private LTE? Why need it if we have WiFi?

 As the name implies private, so to set up a private LTE, the organization should have all the components for the LTE network.
 Here we will describe all the network components for private LTE.
 Some of the components may be owned by mobile network operators too.

-eNodeB: This is a mobile tower, that will connect to the device over the radio interface while on another side will connect to the fixed network over the wire.
+eNodeB: This mobile tower will connect to the device over the radio interface while, on another side, it will connect to the fixed network over the wire.

 SGW: This is the serving gateway.
 It creates a session with the PGW in the home network for data.
 On-device attach, MME does signaling with SGW for the data session.
 If there is control plane optimization for IoT devices, then eNodeB sends the data via MME.
 Else eNodeB sends data directly to the SGW over UDP using the GTP-U protocol.

-PGW: A gateway between SGW and external PDN network for accessing the internet.
+PGW: A gateway between SGW and external PDN network for internet access.
 SGW sends and receives data from the PGW over the GTP-U protocol.

 Other than eNodeB, all other components may be located with a mobile network operator.
-For a private LTE, the mobile operator may reserve a dedicated capacity for each component.
+The mobile operator may reserve a dedicated capacity for a private LTE for each element.